 I applaud President Trump for bringing this issue front and center and exposing the fraudulent and reckless position of the Democratic leadership on border security.

 David Limbaugh is a writer, author and attorney.
-His latest book is "The True Jesus: Uncovering the Divinity of Christ in the Gospels."
+His latest book is "Jesus Is Risen: Paul and the Early Church."
 Follow him on Twitter @davidlimbaugh and his website at www.davidlimbaugh.com.
 To read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate webpage at www.creators.com.